gretkierewicz/dissertation/README.md

 - AGH / Fixed typo with a threshold.
 - Employees / removed Pensum model as it has to be nested into the Schedule resource
+- Plans / Fixed validation for plan_hours - filtering with schedule slug was missing.
+- Pensum / Model rewritten inside Schedule.
+Added factors that can be manually inserted.

 ### To be done: